THE LIFE COACH SCHOOL PODCAST – Episode 305

 Another danger is that technology is widely used as a buffer.
-When I am upset about something, the children’s behavior, my own behavior, a sticky relationship, whatever, I will sometime go to FaceBook, to distract me from my feelings.
+When I am upset about something, the children’s behavior, my own behavior, a sticky relationship, whatever, I will sometimes go to FaceBook to distract me from my feelings.
 I don’t know that that’s bad, necessarily.
 But is there something better?
 It’s something to be curious about, right?
 Do I recognize what I am doing?
 Do I want to be doing what I am doing?

 The principle taught today is this: If there is something in our life that we don’t like, something that we think is intolerable, the tendency is for us to buffer so that we can tolerate it.
 Does that make sense?